avelaga/inside-skoop-ios/README.md

 - Ability to toggle dark mode
 - Dark mode and login credentials are saved on the device and persistent between launches

+### Fun fact:
+- I'm hosting the backend on a raspberry pi that's sitting at my desk :D